Stella's Science Blog

 One if not THE major aim for beginning meditators is to train the ability to focus on one thing for a longer period of time.
 But does just being focused actually make us happier too?

 The ability to focus attention is not only helpful for a more beneficial and enjoyable meditation session, but transfers to our daily lives as well.
 Focused attention helps to stay on target and thereby to get work done in less time.
-But does just being focused actually make us happier too?
-Using a cell phone app, researchers asked over 2000 people at randomly chosen times what they were doing, whether they were focused on it or mind-wandering and how happy they were.
-They found that people were happier when they were focused on their task and that this was true for pleasant as well as unpleasant tasks.
+But does just being focused make us happier too?
+Using a cell phone app, researchers asked over 2000 people at randomly chosen times what they were doing, whether they were focused on it or mind-wandering, and how happy they were.
+They found that people were happier when they were focused on their tasks and that this was true for pleasant as well as unpleasant tasks.
 Thus, just being present, being aware in the moment, is making us happier than when we are mind-wandering.

 Main references